 In December 1989, a series of peaceful anticommunist demonstrations led by dissident Václav Havel and the Civic Forum opposition group resulted in the resignation of the government, in what became known as the Velvet Revolution.
 Open elections were held the following year.
 In 1992, a new constitution and the Charter of Fundamental Rights and Freedoms were adopted, and the country began an ambitious program of political and economic reform under Václav Klaus of the center-right Civic Democratic Party (ODS), who became prime minister that year.
 In 1993, the state dissolved peacefully into separate Czech and Slovak republics.

-As part of a bid to trim the budget deficit in the wake of a damaging 2009 recession, the new government pledged to cut public-sector wages by 10 percent in 2011 and replace seniority-based raises with a system of personal bonuses.
-Such unpopular austerity measures hurt the ruling parties’ performance in October regional and Senate elections.
-The opposition CSSD took 12 of the 27 Senate seats at stake, giving it a total of 41 in the 81-seat chamber.
-With other opposition parties, the CSSD now had the power to obstruct legislation passed by the lower house, the Chamber of Deputies.
-At the end of October, the lower house declared a legislative state of emergency, allowing critical budget bills to be passed using expedited procedures.
-The ruling coalition’s austerity plan, which was passed by Parliament in November, was scheduled to take effect in January 2011.
+In an effort to trim the budget deficit following a recession in 2009, the new government pledged to cut public-sector wages by 10 percent in 2011 and replace seniority-based raises with a system of personal bonuses.
+The unpopular move allowed the opposition to gain control in the October 2010 Senate elections, giving the CSSD, along with other opposition parties, the power to obstruct legislation passed by the lower house, the Chamber of Deputies.
+In order to bypass the opposition, the lower house declared a legislative state of emergency at the end of October, allowing it to expedite the passage of several controversial austerity bills.

 The Czech Republic is an electoral democracy.
-Since 1989, the country has enjoyed free and fair elections.
 The Chamber of Deputies, the lower house of Parliament, has 200 members elected for four-year terms by proportional representation.
 The Senate has 81 members elected for six-year terms, with one-third up for election every two years.
 The president, elected by Parliament for five-year terms, appoints judges, the prime minister, and other cabinet members, but has few other formal powers.
-The prime minister, whose recommendations determine the cabinet appointments, relies on support from a majority in the Chamber of Deputies to govern.